 13.12.
 In the event that we have not received instructions from you in relation to any of the Investment held in your account (e.g. to purchase, sell or move the assets) for a period of at least twelve years (notwithstanding any receipts of dividends or interest or similar items and irrespective of any movement of your account balance) and we are unable to trace you despite having taken reasonable steps to do so, you agree that we may cease to treat your assets as client assets.

-- You acknowledge that Zero commission will be subject to any applicable tax, levy, fee or other liabilities, charges, costs and expenses payable in connection with the transactions effected on your behalf.
+14.3.
+You acknowledge that Zero commission will be subject to any applicable tax, governmental or administrative levy, and fee or other liabilities, charges, costs and expenses payable in connection with the transactions effected on your behalf.

 15. Risk warnings.